hendemic/zync/README.md

 ## Usage
 To use, build with cargo.
 Create config.yaml at ~/.config/zync/config.yaml, or run the first time without a config and it should create a sample config file for you and panic.
 Edit it with your MQTT and light settings and start the program again.

-## Current features
-- Connects to MQTT broker and sends messages to Z2M to control lights
-- Support for X11 Linux
-- Dynamic transition and brightness based on screen changes.
-Slow transition for colors close in distance; fast for big jumps.
-- Adaptive framerate.
-Config sets target for percent of thread time used for screen capture (e.g. 10fps = 100ms thread time.
-0.25 means 25ms capture time will throttle framerate).
-This gives the user some control over CPU thread usage and handles spikes in performance by throttling.

-## Roadmap
-### Planned
-- Wayland support via Pipewire.
-This may take awhile, but working on Linux Wayland is a key goal.
-- Exploring Windows + MacOS support, and capture card feed for Raspi + HDMI capture card feed for TV support.
-- User controls over aesthetics through abstractions or direct variables (e.g. "intensity: high" uses a preconfigured transition settings.
-The user could override them in the config).

-### Other ideas in consideration
-- CLI commands to start and stop, initialize a config, change settings
-- HomeAssistant trigger for sync.
-Use a toggle (or any automation) to start and exit the sync loop
-- Hue Gradient and other "segment" lights.
-Requires generics for "ZonePairs" and reworking Zone to Light mapping structure for a many-to-one relationship of Zones to a light's segments.

 #### Sample yaml file
 ```yaml
 # Sample configuration file for one light and one zone covering full 1080p monitor